jmkraus/picochat/README.md

 If `/copy code` is entered, the first occurrence of a codeblock between ` ``` ` will be copied to the clipboard instead, skipping all descriptive text.

+#### /models `<index>`

+Without an argument, this command lists the available models of the LLM server.
+If the list of models has been requested at least once, then it's possible to switch to another model by using the index of the list, e.g. `/models 3`.

 ### Multiline input
 Unlike Ollama, Picochat uses standard input instead of raw input.
 Besides the simpler implementation, I was also uncomfortable with the approach of multiline input enclosed by """.